African-American culture: Family

 When slavery was practiced in the United States, it was common for families to be separated through sale.
 Even during slavery, however, many African-American families managed to maintain strong familial bonds.
-Free African men and women, who managed to buy their own freedom by being hired out, who were emancipated, or who had escaped their masters, often worked long and hard to buy the members of their families who remained in bondage and send for them.
+Free African men and women, who managed to buy their own freedom by being hired out, who were emancipated, or who had escaped the slave holder, often worked long and hard to buy the members of their families who remained in bondage and send for them.

 Others, separated from blood kin, formed close bonds based on fictive kin; play relations, play aunts, cousins, and the like.
 This practice, a holdover from African oral traditions such as sanankouya, survived Emancipation, with non-blood family friends commonly accorded the status and titles of blood relations.
 This broader, more African concept of what constitutes family and community, and the deeply rooted respect for elders that is part of African traditional societies, may be the genesis of the common use of the terms like "cousin" (or "cuz"), "aunt", "uncle", "brother", "sister", "Mother", and "Mama" when addressing other African-American people, some of whom may be complete strangers.

+76% of African Americans have said they have spoken with their relatives to learn about their family history.

 African-American family structure

+When African Americans were taken from their homes and forced into slavery, they were separated from mothers, fathers, sisters and brothers and were torn apart from extensive kinship networks.
 Immediately after slavery, African-American families struggled to reunite and rebuild what had been taken.
 As late as 1960, when most African Americans lived under some form of segregation, 78 percent of African-American families were headed by married couples.
 This number steadily declined during the latter half of the 20th century.
 For the first time since slavery, a majority of African-American children live in a household with only one parent, typically the mother.

 This apparent weakness is balanced by mutual-aid systems established by extended family members to provide emotional and economic support.
 Older family members pass on social and cultural traditions such as religion and manners to younger family members.
 In turn, the older family members are cared for by younger family members when they cannot care for themselves.
 These relationships exist at all economic levels in the African-American community, providing strength and support both to the African-American family and the community.

 African Americans are less likely to own a pet.

 Interracial marriages have increased for African Americans since Loving Vs. Virginia.

-Fifty six percent of African American children are born to unmarried mothers.
-African American parents are more likely to be strict and to hold demanding standards for behavior.
-In 1998, 1.4 million African American children lived in a grandparent's home.
+More than half (51.2%) of African-American children lived with a single parent in 2022, compared with about one in five (21.3%) of white American children.